cajacko/project-journal/projects/comedy.md

 Since 2019 I've been doing a reasonable amount of clowning courses and a few solo clown shows.
 At the moment the idea is to merge the clowning into my stand-up work.
 But could end up doing more specific clown stuff as well.

+### NoScript and Smoosh

+NoScript is the programming (Specifically React.JS and JavaScript) based improv comedy house team for Smoosh (A comedy night by programmers for programmers).
+We started with the first Smoosh event in 2018 and have played every Smoosh, including our own nights, private events, various conferences and overseas (React Berlin, React Finland).

+## Previous Comedy Projects

 ### Velociraptor

 A musical improvised comedy group.
 We do scenes that end in improvised songs!
 Started in 2019 we've done multiple shows all inspired from what you do on a normal Sunday.

-### NoScript and Smoosh

-NoScript is the programming (Specifically React.JS and JavaScript) based improv comedy house team for Smoosh (A comedy night by programmers for programmers).
-We started with the first Smoosh event in 2018 and have played every Smoosh, including our own nights, private events, various conferences and overseas (React Berlin, React Finland).

-## Previous Comedy Projects
+Ended up falling apart during COVID-19

 ### Clusterfox